Tuscany in October: The Ultimate Italian Experience

 …And a tapestry of autumn colors

 Nature lovers visiting the Tuscan countryside in October can truly enjoy some wonderful scenery.
-This beautiful region is at its most pastoral in the autumn glow, when the vineyards of Chianti turn into a riot of russet and gold and the winding cypress-lined roads of Val d’Orcia invite scenic fall drives and relaxing biking rides.
+This beautiful region is at its most pastoral in the autumn glow, when the vineyards of Chianti turn into a riot of russet and gold, and the winding cypress-lined roads of Val d’Orcia invite scenic fall drives and relaxing biking rides.

 Everywhere you look, soft oranges, browns, and yellows melt into one another like in a watercolor painting, creating fantastic photo opportunities.
 Verdant cypress trees, silver-green olive groves, and rustic terracotta tile roofs complete the picture, while the occasional stone house emerging from the mist adds to the scene’s bucolic charm.

 The Foreste Casentinesi National Park in eastern Tuscany is one of the best places in Italy to experience fall foliage.
 One of Europe’s largest forests, this leafy gem is home to over 40 species of trees and no less than 650 km of trails.
-The best time to catch the changing leaves is mid-October through mid-November, when the area’s maples, oak, and beech trees blaze into countless shades of autumn.
+The best time to catch the changing leaves is from mid-October through mid-November, when the area’s maple, oak, and beech trees blaze into countless shades of autumn.